-If you love travelling as much as we do, you're probably starting to think about getting as far away from home as possible (mum if you're reading this - it's not you, it's me).
+If you love travelling as much as we do, you're probably starting to think about getting as far away from home as possible.
 You're probably a bit bored of daily life, are sick to the sight of your home town and have been dreaming about *that* beach for as long as you can remember.
 There's just one problem....

 Nobody you know wants to go travelling.

 Or at least, they don't want to go with you/you don't want to go with them.

 Well, we're here to tell you that it's NOT you.
 We're all different, and actually some people just don't 'get' the whole travelling thing.
 We're not all born with our adventure caps on, prepared to drop our lives at the drop of 'that cap' to see it all.
 But there is one thing you certainly can do - travel solo.

 Just the thought of those two words sitting together on a page usually makes people shudder.
 Really, travelling ALONE?
 Luckily with us, travelling solo isn't really 'a thing'.
 70% of all of our customers travel on their own, but as soon as they arrive in country they then meet tonnes of new travel mates who all have the one thing in common you didn't have with the people back at home.
 They ALL love travelling!

 If you're considering travelling 'solo', we have loads of options for you: